XCSP3: An Integrated Format for Benchmarking Combinatorial Constrained Problems: Features of 3

-Before starting the description of the new format, let us briefly introduce what are the main novelties of \xt with respect to XCSP 2.1:
+Before starting the description of the new format, let us briefly introduce what are the main novelties of \x3 with respect to XCSP 2.1:

-\begin{itemize} \item {\bf Optimization}. \xt can manage both mono-objective and multi-objective optimization. \item {\bf New Types of Variables}.
-It is possible to define 0/1, integer, symbolic, real, stochastic, set, qualitative, and graph variables, in \xt. \item {\bf Lifted and Restricted forms of Constraints}.
+\begin{itemize} \item {\bf Optimization}. \x3 can manage both mono-objective and multi-objective optimization. \item {\bf New Types of Variables}.
+It is possible to define 0/1, integer, symbolic, real, stochastic, set, qualitative, and graph variables, in \x3. \item {\bf Lifted and Restricted forms of Constraints}.
 It is natural to extend basic forms of constraints over lists (tuples), sets and multi-sets.
 It is simple to build restricted forms of constraints by considering some properties of lists. \item {\bf Meta-constraints}.
 It is possible to exploit sliding and logical mechanisms over variables and constraints. \item {\bf Soft constraints}.
 Cost-based relaxed constraints and cost functions can be defined easily. \item {\bf Reification}.
-Half and full reification is easy, and made possible by letting the user associate a 0/1 variable with any constraint of the problem through a dedicated XML attribute. \item {\bf Views}.
-In \xt, it is possible to post constraints with arguments that are not limited to simple variables or constants, thus, avoiding in some situations the necessity of introducing, at modeling time, auxiliary variables and constraints, and permitting solvers that can handle variable views to do it. \item {\bf Preservation of Structure}.
-It is possible to post variables under the form of arrays (of any dimension) and to post constraints in (semantic or syntactic) groups, thereby preserving the structure of the models.
-As already mentioned, \xt is said to be an intermediate format (and not a flat one). \item {\bf No Redundancy}.
-In \xt, redundancy is very limited, making instance representations more compact and less error-prone. \item {\bf Compactness}.
-Posting variables and constraints in arrays/groups, while avoiding redundancy, makes instances in \xt more compact than similar instances in XCSP 2.1. \item {\bf Annotations}.
+Half and full reification is easy, and made possible by letting the user associate a 0/1 variable with any constraint of the problem through a dedicated XML attribute. \item {\bf Generalized Forms (Views)}.
+In \x3, it is possible to post constraints with arguments that are not limited to simple variables or constants, thus, avoiding in some situations the necessity of introducing, at modeling time, auxiliary variables and constraints, and permitting solvers that can handle variable views to do it. \item {\bf Preservation of Structure}.
+It is possible to post variables under the form of arrays (of any dimension) and to post constraints in (semantic or syntactic) groups, thereby preserving the structure of the models. \item {\bf No Redundancy}.
+In \x3, redundancy is very limited, making instance representations more compact and less error-prone. \item {\bf Compactness}.
+Posting variables and constraints in arrays/groups, while avoiding redundancy, makes instances in \x3 more compact than similar instances in XCSP 2.1. \item {\bf Annotations}.
 It is possible to add annotations to the instances, for indicating for example search guidance (heuristics) and filtering advices. \end{itemize}